jonnonz1/nz-statute-book/acts/public/1989/banking-prudential-supervision-act-1989.md

 (2) Where all or any part of any liability of a body corporate formed and registered under section 123(1), or all or any part of any liability relating to the business carried on by a branch of any body corporate incorporated outside New Zealand or, as the case may be, any unincorporated body having its head office or principal place of business outside New Zealand, is included in such a sale or other disposition, nothing in subsection (1)(a) shall relieve any body corporate incorporated outside New Zealand or, as the case may be, any unincorporated body having its head office or principal place of business outside New Zealand from any obligation in respect of that liability.

 ### 138 Power to trace property improperly disposed of
-(1) In any case where, whether before or after the passing of this Act,— the court may, if it thinks fit, make an order— (a) any property has been acquired by a person in circumstances which cause it to be just and equitable that that person should hold it upon trust for any registered bank that has been declared to be subject to statutory management; or
+(1) In any case where, whether before or after the passing of this Act,—the court may, if it thinks fit, make an order— (a) any property has been acquired by a person in circumstances which cause it to be just and equitable that that person should hold it upon trust for any registered bank that has been declared to be subject to statutory management; or
   (b) any property has been improperly disposed of, whether or not the property has become subject to a trust,— (c) that the property be transferred or delivered to the statutory manager: